-Tied in with pacing, exercise is known to creates so many positives;
+Tied in with pacing, exercise is known to create so many positives:

-The key is finding a baseline for our clients, agreeing on an appropriate form(s) of exercise and developing realistic expectations and time frame on progression.
+The key is finding a baseline for our clients, agreeing on an appropriate form(s) of exercise and developing realistic expectations and a timeframe for progression.
 We have so many options at Movement Solutions.
 Feldenkrais for those with a LOT OF PAIN, and pilates, yoga, aerial yoga for those with mild levels wishing to strengthen and balance.

 Mindfulness Awareness/Relaxation Training

-Learning how and practicing intentional slow breathing is beneficial in several ways;
+Learning how and practising intentional slow breathing is beneficial in several ways;

 I teach techniques like box breathing and diaphragmatic breathing to assist in pain management.
-Swimming is another form of intentional breathing where you rapid inhale and slow exhale.
+Swimming is another form of intentional breathing where you rapidly inhale and slowly exhale.